 When storing asparagus for only a couple of days, you don’t have to trim its edges.

-You can simply wrap the entire bunch in damp paper towels.
+You can simply wrap the entire bunch with the rubber band in a damp or wet paper towel.
 Make sure they are covered well.
-Then, place the entire wrapped bunch inside a zip-lock bag or airtight container.
+Then, place the bunch inside a plastic bag, zip-lock bag, or airtight container.

-Store the asparagus inside the fridge for roughly 3-7 days.
+Store asparagus upright inside the refrigerator for roughly 3-7 days.
 You can place it in either your crisper drawer or vegetable drawer.
 Even the back of the refrigerator will work.

 Make sure they don’t freeze.
-Freezer burn ruins this ingredient and makes it turn mushy.
+Freezer burn ruins this ingredient, and boiling water makes it turn mushy.

 How To Extend The Shelf Life Of Asparagus